wherobots/OvertureMaps/README.md

 ## Use Wherobots to deploy Sedona to cloud vendors

 The other notebooks used in Study 1 and 2 can be run on a AWS EMR or Databricks cluster. if you want to try them out, please sign up here: https://www.wherobots.ai/demo

+Wherobots is a spatial data analytics and AI platform trusted in production, at scale, from the original creators of Apache Sedona.

 ## Free and public Overture Maps GeoParquet data from Wherobots